deadpyxel/deadpyxel/README.md

 ⚐ Based in Somewhere in the internet

-ϟ Currently Working with Kubenetes, Ansible and Bash at [Venturus](https://www.venturus.org.br/), automating infrastructure deployment and creating new developer tools to make life easier.
+ϟ Currently Working with Kubernetes, Ansible and Bash at [Venturus](https://www.venturus.org.br/), automating infrastructure deployment and creating new developer tools to make life easier.

 ϟ Recently gave a talk on Oauth usage